A lump or mass in the neck can be from

 few cells for the pathologist to look at.
 Unfortunately, this procedure is

-accurate, but it is difficult to do and may put various structures at risk.
+accurate, but it is difficult to do and may put various important structures at risk.

 In the patient shown below, a needle